An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning: CONCLUSIONS

 \section{CONCLUSIONS}

-This paper has presented a novel Deep Spatio Temporal Context-Aware decision Network (DST-CAN), for predictive manoeuvre planning for autonomous vehicles.
-The surrounding vehicles' past, present, and accurately predicted future trajectories have been encoded into a context grid in a probabilistic manner.
-From these encoding, safe and fuel-efficient maneuvers for an AV are predicted.
-Based on the studies, it was found that human decisions are not safe and fuel-efficient for many scenarios.
-Hence, to ensure the above ground truth decisions have been developed and are employed for comparison with the earlier proposed CS-LSTM method.
-From the ablation study of prediction horizons, it has been found that a $3sec$ prediction horizon gives the best result.
-The study results also show that DST-CAN shows a $21.15 \%$ improvement the number of correct lateral decisions and $12.12 \%$ improvement for correct longitudinal decisions compared to CS-LSTM.
-The results clearly indicate the importance of predicting other vehicles' intentions for good motion planning decisions.
+This paper has presented a novel Deep Spatio Temporal Context-Aware decision Network (DST-CAN) for predictive manoeuvre planning for autonomous vehicles on highways.
+The surrounding vehicles' past, present, and predicted future trajectories have been encoded into a context and POM grid map.
+From these encodings, both safe and efficient manoeuvres for an AV are predicted by the predictive manoeuvre decision engine.
+The decision engine is trained using an imitation learning approach (both human decisions and rule-based ground truth decisions).
+The performance of DST-CAN is evaluated using well-known US$101$ and I$80$ datasets, and the results are compared with manoeuvre decisions from CS-LSTM.
+The performance is compared based on the consensus and conflict scenarios and results clearly indicate that DST-CAN produces a $21.15 \%$ improvement in the number of correct lateral decisions and $12.12 \%$ improvement for correct longitudinal decisions compared to the CS-LSTM approach.
+Further, an ablation study has been carried out to understand the effect of prediction horizon, effect of human bias and near-collision.
+DST-CAN provides safe and efficient decisions with minimum near-collisions.
+One can improve near-collision situations with the inclusion of a global drivable area map in the context-aware grid map.
+In the future, we plan to incorporate passenger comfort and safety trade-offs along with a global drivable area map for an optimized predictive manoeuvre planning algorithm.